Chevrolet Monte Carlo: 1981

 The body was restyled with the other GM mid-size formal coupes (Oldsmobile Cutlass Supreme, Pontiac Grand Prix, Buick Regal).
 It featured a smoother profile than the previous models and new vertical taillights similar to the 1973 through 1977 models.
 Engine offerings were carried over, including the standard 229 CID Chevrolet V6 (231 CID Buick V6 in California) an optional 267 CID V8 (not available in California), a 305 CID V8 in the base and Landau models, and a turbocharged 170 hp 231 CID Buick V6 in the Monte Carlo Turbo.

 There were a total of 3,027 Monte Carlo Turbos for 1981.
 The Monte Carlo Turbo appeared slightly different from other Monte Carlos that year because, in addition to the turbo, it also was equipped with a small hood scoop on the left side of the hood.
 It also had "Turbo 3.8" badges with a Chevrolet bowtie on the sides of the hood scoop, the trunk lid, and the right side of the dash.
 Standard equipment included automatic transmission, power steering, and front disc brakes.

-While some considered this car much better looking (and appeared more aerodynamic) than its Buick Regal, Pontiac Grand Prix, and Olds Cutlass cousins, only one team attempted to use the Monte Carlo in NASCAR cup racing.
+While some considered this car much better looking (and appeared more aerodynamic) than its Buick Regal, Pontiac Grand Prix, and Oldsmobile Cutlass cousins, only one team attempted to use the Monte Carlo in NASCAR cup racing.
 While the big Monte Carlo was the dominant body style in the late 1970s, winning many races, the downsized 1981 body would only take two checkered flags during the 1981 and 1982 seasons.